owensnyder/ST558-Project-1/st558-Project1-rmd.md

 Time series graphs are a great way to see how data changes as time changes.
 Below are four time series graphs based on time and Log Returns.
-We will be looking for contant trends and should take note of extreme shfits.
+We will be looking for constant trends and should take note of extreme shifts.

 First, for S&P 500, as time starts in June 2021 and ends in June 2022, the graphs becomes much nosier and less constant.
 We can see that Log